iandrosov/apex-eval/README.md

 # apex-eval

-APEX implementation of Eval() method for evaluation of matematic expressions and text expressions.
+APEX implementation of Eval() method for evaluation of mathematic expressions and text expressions.